dzalkind/ingest-awaken/README.md

 4. **Windows users**: We strongly recommend using [Docker](https://www.docker.com/products/docker-desktop) to manage dependencies for this project.
-If you chose to use Docker, skip steps 5 & 6 and follow the steps below
+If you choose to use Docker follow the steps below:
-instead:
     - Press `F1` (or `ctrl-shift-p`) to bring up the command pane in VS Code
     - In the command pane, type: `Remote-Containers: Open Folder in Container...` and hit `return`